bonding-curves/avalanche-research/content/index.md

 rigorous mathematical frameworks.
-Our [Differential Specification](/milestone3/Differential_Specification) provides a complete mathematical model using control theory and differential equations to formalize system dynamics.
+Our [Differential Specification](/milestone3/Differential_Specification) provides a complete mathematical model using control theory and differential equations to formalize Avalanche economic system dynamics.
 State variables like S₁-S₆ for staking, T₁-T₅ for token supply, F₁-F₄ for fees, L₁-L₄ for L1s, and G₁-G₈ for governance are connected through precise mathematical relationships.
 Control parameters including inflation rates (θ), fee adjustment constants (K), and staking parameters (τ)